01 · The feeling

 Scale

+Numbers, dates, amounts, and statuses are Fragment-Mono evidence, never wrapped in an architectural shape.
 Use sentence case for headlines, buttons, and nav.
-Title Case only for proper nouns (Google Calendar, Dotloop) and named product features (AI Contract Review).
-All-caps only on eyebrows at 10–11 px with tracked letter-spacing.
+Title Case only for proper nouns and named product features.
+All-caps only on eyebrows at 11 px with tracked letter-spacing.

-Confident but not loud.
-Specific but not technical.
-Human without being casual.
-Ava does things — verbs over nouns.
-Second person dominant.
-Short sentences.
+Confident but not loud, specific but not technical, human without being casual.
+Ava does things: verbs over nouns, second person dominant, short and clear.

 Practical

 Every word earns its place.
-Benefits first.
-No filler, no "game-changing," no superlatives.
+Benefits first, no filler, no superlatives.

 Specific